Businesses

 Let’s start off with Singapore’s major supermarkets, where you can find almost any basic product you’ll need in your pantry.
 They also have outlets all around Singapore, so you don’t have to travel far, no matter which neighbourhood you’re from.

-Besides the usual NTUC FairPrice outlets, they also have retail formats like FairPrice Finest and FairPrice Hub, their membership-only retail warehouse.
-For online grocery deliveries, there’s also the FairPrice Online website.
+Besides the usual NTUC FairPrice outlets, they also have retail formats such as FairPrice Finest and FairPrice Hub, their retail warehouse located in Joo Koon.
+For online grocery deliveries, you can also shop on the FairPrice Online website.

 View the full list of NTUC FairPrice outlets.

-TIL that Sheng Shiong has had its own reality TV show on Channel 8 since 2007 – that’s how you know this supermarket is a household name.
-Most branches are located near HDB blocks, which helps keep its costs low, resulting in lower prices for shoppers.
+TIL that Sheng Siong had its own reality TV show on Channel 8 since 2007 – that’s how you know this supermarket in Singapore is a household name.
+Most branches are located near HDB blocks, which helps keep their costs low, resulting in lower prices for shoppers.

-On top of already lowered prices, seniors aged 60 and above get a 4% discount if they shop on Tuesdays and Wednesdays.
-All they’ve got to do is flash their NRIC for proof to get the discount – however, this applies to a maximum of $200 spent on a single receipt.
+On top of already lowered prices, seniors aged 60 and above can get a 4% discount if they shop on Tuesdays and Wednesdays.
+All they have to do is flash their NRIC, Pioneer Generation Card, or Merdeka Generation Card for proof to get the discount; however, this applies to a maximum of $200 spent on a single receipt.

-There’s also the Sheng Shiong Online website, where you’ll get free delivery for orders above $100.
+If you shop through the Sheng Siong online website, you’ll get free delivery for orders above $100.

 CS Fresh is a step up from your typical Cold Storage.
-Aside from the basic groceries, shoppers can find more boujee brands imported from overseas.
+Aside from the basic groceries, shoppers can find more bougie brands imported from overseas.
 Besides fresh produce and household essentials, those who are too tired to cook can just grab one of their ready-to-eat meals.
-They’ve got a variety of options to choose from like sushi, roast pork, and even salad bowls.
+They’ve got a variety of options to choose from, like sushi, roast pork, and even salad bowls.

 View the full list of CS Fresh outlets.

 The regular Giant outlets are already massive, but Giant Hypermarkets are even bigger.
-Apart from groceries, the hypermarkets also sell furniture, electronics, and clothes – it really is a one-stop shop for anything you need at home.
+Apart from groceries, these hypermarkets in Singapore also sell furniture, electronics, and clothes – it really is a one-stop shop for anything you need at home.

-If that’s not enough of a bargain, Singaporean and PR seniors aged 60 and above get a 4% discount during Tuesdays – no minimum spend required.
+If that’s not enough of a bargain, Singaporean and PR seniors aged 60 and above get a 4% discount every Tuesday, no minimum spend required.

 View the full list of Giant outlets.